U.S. flag

 EPSDT Services

-States are required to provide comprehensive services and furnish all Medicaid coverable, appropriate, and medically necessary services needed to correct and ameliorate health conditions, based on certain federal guidelines.
+States are required to furnish all 1905(a) Medicaid coverable, appropriate, and medically necessary services needed to correct and ameliorate health conditions, based on certain federal guidelines.
 EPSDT is made up of the following screening, diagnostic, and treatment services:

 Screening Services